reserve-protocol/protocol/contracts/plugins/assets/maple-v2/README.md

 As detailed in [appendix section](#appendix-exchange-rate-break-down) this can only be triggered by loan default.
 This section also explains why the collateral does not default on loan impairment.

+### Rewards

+Maple pools don't hand out rewards to liquidity providers.

+The MPL rewards advertised on the website are discontinued.
+They were a temporary incentive and the interfaces have been removed from the contracts.

 ## Deployment

 ### Scripts